-- Buildings located on corners close to the setback, especially at intersections. - Streetside small plazas and courtyards, including streetside cafes and outdoor dining and display on porches. - Use of raised boardwalks to connect access to buildings and address flood elevation requirements. - Clearly defined and safe pedestrian ways through parking lots, that connect to sidewalks. - Landscaped parking lots, and planting of street trees. - If parking must be in front along the highway- make it single loaded with the parking along the street and a walkway or boardwalk along the building connecting to neighboring properties where possible - If parking is under a raised building provide screening and landscaping on the highway side and any side streets. - Locate dumpsters on the sides and rear of properties, in well screened areas- but as far away from the neighboring homes as possible.
+- Buildings located on corners close to the setback, especially at intersections. - Streetside small plazas and courtyards, including streetside cafes and outdoor dining and display on porches. - In long continuous buildings such as a commercial strip, use building massing, bays, porches, recesses, and dormers to break up the straight lines. - Use of raised boardwalks to connect access to buildings and address flood elevation requirements. - Clearly defined and safe pedestrian ways through parking lots, that connect to sidewalks. - Landscaped parking lots, and planting of street trees. - If parking must be in front along the highway- make it single loaded with the parking along the street and a walkway or boardwalk along the building connecting to neighboring properties where possible - If parking is under a raised building provide screening and landscaping on the highway side and any side streets. - Locate dumpsters on the sides and rear of properties, in well screened areas- but as far away from the neighboring homes as possible.
 Share facilities for neighboring small lots. - Coordination of neighboring properties for sidewalks, walkways, boardwalks, and building locations. - Mixed use properties that can request parking reductions from stand alone requirements. - Inclusion of bike racks and bus stops.